AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Related Work

 \section{Related Work}

-\textbf{Speculative decoding solutions.} The efficiency of speculative decoding is influenced not only by the speculative length but also depends on the execution efficiency of the draft model and the probability of the draft tokens being accepted by the target model.
-Hence, developing draft models that are both efficient and similar to the target model has become a focus of speculative decoding research.
-Previous studies have mainly adopted two approaches to designing draft models: (1) Independent draft models, which involve introducing a high-efficiency independent draft model to generate draft tokens.
+\textbf{Speculative decoding solutions.} The efficiency of speculative decoding relies on the draft model's speed and token acceptance rate, motivating research into fast draft models that closely approximate the target model.
+There are two strategies: (1) Independent draft models, which involve introducing a high-efficiency independent draft model to generate draft tokens.
 This model could be a variant from the same series as the target model~\cite{pmlr-v202-leviathan23a,NEURIPS2023_6034a661}, a fine-tuned model~\cite{10.1145/3620666.3651335,NEURIPS2023_7b97adea,liu2024online,zhou2024distillspec}, or based on databases from other textual resources~\cite{he-etal-2024-rest}; (2) Self-draft models, which adjust the structure of the target model to enable it to rapidly generate multiple draft tokens~\cite{pmlr-v235-cai24b,lieagle,fu2024break,zhang-etal-2024-draft,li2024eagle}.
-Moreover, considerable work has applied speculative decoding to specific scenarios, such as tasks involving small batches of ultra-long sequences~\cite{sun2024triforce} and large batches of medium-length sequences~\cite{chen2024magicdec}, designing specific efficient draft models.
-The diversity of draft models has led to the flourishing development of the speculative decoding, and \SysName can adaptively control the speculative length for any type of draft model with fine granularity.

-AdaServe~\cite{li2025adaserve} and our work are contemporaneous, with the following differences: (1)AdaServe focuses on providing SLO-customized services for requests, while \SysName is committed to achieving stable acceleration guarantees for LLM inference under dynamic scenarios and strict SLO constraints.
-(2)AdaServe only requires the expected value of TPOT to meet the SLO, whereas \SysName proposes that the worst-case scenario of TPOT (i.e., the upper limit of the speculative decoding step time) must always strictly comply with the SLO constraints.
-(3)AdaServe primarily targets tree-based speculative decoding, while \SysName specifically optimizes for sequential speculative decoding.
+For instance, the Multi-Token Prediction (MTP) adds multiple prediction heads to the target model, allowing it to generate consecutive draft tokens in parallel~\cite{liu2024deepseek}.
+In this paradigm, the speculative length can be interpreted as the number of active prediction heads. \SysName offers universal adaptive control over the speculative length for both approaches, dynamically determining the optimal length for each request based on token-level confidence scores.
+Contemporaneous with \SysName, AdaServe~\cite{li2025adaserve} also explores adaptive speculative decoding but differs: (1) AdaServe's primary objective is to satisfy the customized SLOs of each requests, whereas \SysName aims to balance generation latency with SLO attainment to ensure stable acceleration.
+(2) AdaServe targets tree-based speculative decoding, while \SysName is specifically optimized for sequential speculative decoding.